Rates & Availability

 The heart of confidence is action.
 This is what is referred to as the confidence-competence loop.
 As you try something you gain competence (however small, and even if it is a so-called ‘fail’), and that competence gradually builds your confidence just enough to try again, building more competence, and on it goes…

 Until eventually, yes, you will feel more confident in the particular area you are taking action in, whether that be making conversation with unfamiliar people, cooking, public speaking, painting, etc., – you name the prize!

 All you need to do is decide where specifically you want to focus your confidence-building, and take one small action in that direction.”

 Outside the therapy room

-“I have a really dynamic family with my partner and two kids, we’re always up to something whether it be dancing, board games, and going on random outdoor adventures on bikes and scooters.
-As a visual artist, I usually have a canvas on the go and am planning my next exhibition.
-I play bass guitar in a band and am constantly trying to improve my hula hoop tricks.”
+“I have a really dynamic family with my partner and two kids, we’re always up to something whether it be dancing, yoga, playing music together, travelling, and going on outdoor adventures in nature.
+As a visual and scenic artist, I usually have a canvas on the go or am working on sets for film and theatre.
+I play bass guitar in a band and cook a mean bean nachos.”

 “I wrote and illustrated my first children’s book, Little Things Big Things, which is currently being translated into a large-scale, immersive educational experience for children.
 Working with my hands always brings a great contrast and satisfaction to my life.”